wl21st/agent-platform/README.md

 # Multi-Agent Platform

-A modern multi-agent system built with Next.js, featuring intelligent agents that can perform various tasks through natural language interaction.
-Users can select specialized agents, engage in conversations, and leverage external APIs for real-time data retrieval.
+A modern multi-agent system built with Next.js, featuring **true parallel execution** of intelligent agents.
+Users can request multiple independent tasks simultaneously (e.g., "summarize this webpage and get the weather"), with agents executing concurrently for optimal performance.
+Built with advanced LLM orchestration for intelligent intent detection and response synthesis.

 ## Features

+- **True Parallel Agent Execution**: Multiple independent agents execute concurrently for optimal performance
+- **Intelligent Multi-Intent Detection**: Automatically detects when to run tasks in parallel vs. sequential
 - **Intelligent Agents**: Specialized agents for weather, search, webpage summarization, financial data, news, and more
 - **Natural Language Interface**: Chat with agents using conversational AI powered by OpenAI
 - **Real-time Data**: Integration with external APIs for live weather, financial data, and news
 - **Modular Architecture**: Extensible agent system with easy-to-add new capabilities
 - **Responsive UI**: Modern web interface with agent overview and detailed interactions
+- **Live Task Streaming**: Real-time progress updates as agents complete tasks

 ## Project Structure